cguertin14/cguertin.dev/src/content/posts/first-year-as-an-sre.md

 * first time being an incident responder
 * first time working as a Reliability Engineer for a company.

 In the past, I have worked in DevOps and SRE, but never as an actual SRE.
 So, 2023 was a big year of learning in that sense for me.
-It was a year in which I strengthened my professional abilities by working with highly competent people: wether it was other SREs, Developers, Product Managers, etc.
+It was a year in which I strengthened my professional abilities by working with highly competent people: whether it was other SREs, Developers, Product Managers, etc.

 I have learned a lot and it's been fun as well.
 Let's dive deeper into what that actually means.